Master services agreement

 Terms and Conditions for subscribing to the Orgvue platform

-Home > Legal > Terms and conditions > Orgvue subscription agreement
+Home > Legal > Terms and conditions > Master services agreement

-The rights and obligations of the Parties in relation to any ordered Services shall be governed by the Agreement.
-In the event of any conflict or inconsistency between certain provisions contained within different documents that constitute the Agreement, the following order of precedence shall prevail with respect to resolving such conflict or inconsistency: (1) the Order Form; and (2) these Terms and Conditions.
+The rights and obligations of the Parties in relation to any ordered Application Services and Professional Services shall be governed by the Agreement.
+In the event of any conflict or inconsistency between certain provisions contained within different documents that constitute the Agreement, the following order of precedence shall prevail with respect to resolving such conflict or inconsistency: (1) the Order Form(s); (2) the MSA ; and (3) the SOW(s).